pay-theory/pay-theory-docs/OVERVIEW/CARD_PRESENT.md

 The first response will be a `ACTIVATED` message.
 This will let you know that the device is ready to accept a payment.

 The second response will be a `COMPLETE` message.
 This will let you know that the device has completed the payment session, but it could be either a `SUCCEEDED` or `FAILURE` message.
-You will need to check the `result` field to see if the payment was successful.
+You will need to check the `status` field to see if the payment was successful.